-Fundamentals of the World Wide Web (3 credits)
+Fundamentals of the www (3 credits)

-This course will focus on the origins of the World Wide Web, an introduction to various web browsers and recent developments and applications concerning the Internet and World Wide Web.
-Students will also create World Wide Web pages utilizing HTML, the basic scripting language of all web documents, in addition to many of the other effects and extension scripts available for that medium.
+This course will focus on a variety of topics including basic computer hardware, information systems, the origins of the World Wide Web, an introduction to various web browsers and recent developments concerning the various technologies that form the Internet and World Wide Web.
+Instruction will also include an examination of Social Media management and techniques for maintaining an active web presence for the primary purpose of professional development and personal marketing.
+Prerequisite: None